 These are problems that the GOP isn’t just refusing to address, they’re actively working to make these conditions worse, and Trump started just weeks into his presidency by removing Obama’s Justice Department order that essentially recognized transgender people as a protected and distinct class.
 Jenner did in fact criticize that decision, but has even just recently gone on record saying she still supports the President and does not regret voting for him.

-As far as we know, Ms. Jenner is neither an especially religious person, a corporate lobbyist, a white nationalist, nor a homophobe.
-She is, conversely, part of the coastal media elite that are so popularly made the target of right-wing rabble-rousers–including the President–and represents a multitude of sins that purport to rankle the social conservative bloc, as a divorced, transgender lesbian person.
+As far as we know, Ms. Jenner is not an especially religious person, nor a corporate lobbyist, nor a White nationalist, nor a homophobe.
+She is, conversely, part of the coastal media elite that are so popularly made the target of right-wing rabble-rousers–including the President–and represents a multitude of sins that purport to rankle the social conservative bloc by her being divorced, lesbian, and transgender.
 By process of elimination, there’s not much left on the table for two people like Jenner and Pence to kibbitz about.
 Maybe they talked about their shared love of an expansive energy policy and supporting a robust American manufacturing renaissance that will never actually happen.
 Or maybe they’re oblivious to the plight of people they should feel the most kinship and affection for, and they just spent the whole time talking about how to lower tax rates even more for the ultra-wealthy.